U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Founded in 1848, the University of Mississippi is a public, comprehensive, research institution that offers what many have called the ideal educational experience.
-With more than 16,500 students on our beautifully landscaped Oxford campus (more than 20,800 total, including our Medical Center in Jackson and other locations), the university brings together the best that a public university offers while still providing qualities most often found at expensive private colleges.
-Professors teach small classes that often average 40 students or less.
+With students on our beautifully landscaped Oxford campus, branch campuses,and our Medical Center in Jackson, the university brings together the best that a public university offers while still providing qualities most often found at expensive private colleges.
+Professors teach small classes that often average 30 students or less.
 More importantly, we have an impressive track record of success in student outcomes.
 Our research programs in acoustics, atmospheric physics, health care, remote sensing, Southern studies, space law and pharmaceutical sciences are not only renowned internationally but also delivering real-world solutions to problems faced by our state, nation and world.
 Our Croft Institute for International Studies, Lott Leadership Institute and Sally McDonnell Barksdale Honors College are unsurpassed even at Ivy League schools.
 On the Oxford campus, the university offers more than 100 majors in the College of Liberal Arts and professional schools of Accountancy, Applied Sciences, Business Administration, Education, Engineering, Journalism and New Media, Pharmacy and Law.
 The Academic Support Center helps students without declared majors and supports students in health professions programs and pre-professional tracks.
-Outside the classroom, students can get involved in more than 250 student organizations, including service, student government, honorary, professional, Greek, religious, visual and performing arts, political, special interest and international groups.
+Outside the classroom, students can get involved in more than 200 student organizations, including service, student government, honorary, professional, Greek, religious, visual and performing arts, political, special interest and international groups.
 They attend lectures by renowned speakers and enjoy world-class musical and theatrical performances at the Gertrude C. Ford Center for the Performing Arts.
 Students also run a daily newspaper, radio and TV station, and they like to participate in sports and recreation.
 Offerings include a fitness center and classes, natatorium, intramurals and sports clubs, a golf course and a 10-acre outdoor sports complex with zip lining and wall climbing.
 They also go on skiing, hiking, rafting and other adventure trips sponsored by Ole Miss Outdoors.
 Health services, physical therapy, counseling services and around-the-clock crisis services are available to students, and for off-campus entertainment, the downtown Oxford Square is a popular destination for shopping, dining and live music.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.